potterbm/ChristmasList/README.md

 ## Development

-Development should take place in a feature branch based on the `develop` branch.
-Feature branches should look like `feature/descriptive-name-of-feature`.
+Development should take place in one of the `frontend` or `backend` branches.
+For obvious reasons.

-The `master` branch should always be production-ready.
+The `master` branch will require a PR to commit to.